Bringing People and Nature Together

 Wild Birds Unlimited offers every product imaginable for birds and bird-lovers.
 Diane carries bird seed that comes from an Amish farm in Ohio that has no fillers so it’s 100% edible for birds, and thus attracts more of them.
 For those who are opposed to sunflowers sprouting on their lawn, there are several blends that do not have any shells, preventing any weeds from appearing underneath the feeder.

 They have a variety of bird feeders– those that are branded with the Wild Birds Unlimited logo carry a lifetime guarantee and will be repaired if they are malfunctioning.
-Several are made of recycled milk jugs and will last longer than wood and are good for the environment.
+Several are made of recycled milk jugs, which will last longer than wood and are good for the environment.